What’s Vegetarian at Roy Rogers? (Updated for 2026)

 Vegetarian Sides at Roy Rogers

-Roy Rogers’ current side menu lists Baked Beans, Cole Slaw, Fries, Mashed Potatoes, and Onion Rings.
-Here’s how they shake out for vegetarian diners:
+The current side menu lists Baked Beans, Cole Slaw, Fries, Mashed Potatoes, and Onion Rings.
+Here’s how they shake out for vegetarian diners.

 • Fries: Regular Fries and Holster Fries both list “Allergens: None” on the official Roy Rogers nutrition pages.
-Fast-food fries typically share a fryer with chicken tenders, fried chicken, and onion rings, so ask if cross-contamination matters to you.
+Fast-food fries typically share a fryer with chicken tenders, fried chicken, and onion rings.
+Ask if cross-contamination matters to you.

 • Cole Slaw: A creamy, dressed slaw.
 The official allergen list includes egg and milk, so it works for ovo-lacto vegetarians but not vegans.

 • Mashed Potatoes: Served by default with gravy.
-The listed allergens (wheat, soy, milk) are consistent with a flour-thickened meat-style gravy.
-Order them without gravy to keep them vegetarian; the potatoes alone still contain milk.
+The listed allergens (wheat, soy, milk) match a flour-thickened meat-style gravy.
+Order them without gravy to keep them vegetarian.
+The potatoes alone still contain milk.

 • Onion Rings: A vegetarian-friendly batter-fried side at most chains.
-Roy Rogers doesn’t publish a public allergen list for the rings, so verify with the staff if you have a wheat, egg, or dairy concern, and remember the fryer is likely shared with breaded chicken.
+Roy Rogers doesn’t publish a public allergen list for the rings, so verify with staff if you have a wheat, egg, or dairy concern.
+Remember the fryer is likely shared with breaded chicken.

 The Fixin’s Bar: A Vegetarian’s Best Friend

 The Fixin’s Bar is one of Roy Rogers’ most distinctive features, and it’s also the single best tool a vegetarian has at the chain.
-It includes ketchup, BBQ sauce, mayonnaise, horseradish sauce, lettuce, tomatoes, pickles, and onions, all self-serve.
-A few realistic strategies:
+It holds ketchup, BBQ sauce, mayonnaise, horseradish sauce, lettuce, tomatoes, pickles, and onions, all self-serve.
+A few realistic strategies work well.

-• Order a cheeseburger without the patty and load it up at the Fixin’s Bar — effectively a cheese-and-veg sandwich.
+• Order a cheeseburger without the patty and load it up at the Fixin’s Bar.
+That gets you a cheese-and-vegetable sandwich.
 Skip the cheese and mayo to push it vegan-leaning, though the bun may still contain dairy.

-• Order a roast beef sandwich without the roast beef.
+• Ask for a roast beef sandwich without the roast beef.
 Some locations will price this as a “build your own” or simply hand you the bun and toppings.

-• Stack extra lettuce, tomato, pickles, and onion on whatever you build, plus BBQ sauce for a smoky flavor that masks the missing meat.
+• Stack extra lettuce, tomato, pickles, and onion on whatever you build, plus BBQ sauce for a smoky flavor that covers the missing meat.

 Vegetarian Breakfast at Roy Rogers

-Roy Rogers’ breakfast menu is heavy on ham, sausage, and bacon, but there are a handful of meat-free routes:
+Breakfast leans heavy on ham, sausage, and bacon.
+Even so, a handful of meat-free routes work.

 • Scrambled Egg Platter: Ask for it without the breakfast meat.
 Pair it with a Biscuit or Breakfast Fries.

 • Plain Biscuit: A simple Southern-style biscuit.
-Vegetarian, but contains dairy.
+It’s vegetarian, but it contains dairy.

-• Breakfast Fries: Same vegetarian-friendly potatoes as the lunch fries, served in the breakfast window.
+• Breakfast Fries: The same vegetarian-friendly potatoes as the lunch fries, served in the breakfast window.

 What’s Vegan at Roy Rogers?

 Roy Rogers does not advertise any certified vegan menu items in 2026, and the chain is unusually meat-forward even by fast-food standards.
-Strict vegans will have a tough time eating a satisfying meal here, but the realistic short list is:
+Strict vegans will have a tough time eating a satisfying meal here.
+The realistic short list looks like this.

 • Fresh produce from the Fixin’s Bar: lettuce, tomato, pickles, and onions, plus BBQ sauce and ketchup.
 Build a salad-style plate on the side, or load a plain bun.